HEALTHY VISION: FACT OR FICTION?

 It’s important to separate fact from fiction, especially when the topic is eyesight.
 Knowing how to take good care of your eyes is the first step to protecting your sight for a lifetime.
 Below are some myths and facts about your eyes and what constitutes healthy vision.

 Myth 1: Reading in dim light can damage your eyes.
 Fact: Reading in dim light can cause eye fatigue, but it will not hurt your eyes.

-Myth 5: As long as you can see well, you don’t really need an eye exam.
-Fact: This really is a myth!
+As long as you can see well, you don’t really need an eye exam.
+Fact: This is untrue!
 There is a lot more to an eye exam than just checking your prescription.
 During a comprehensive eye exam, your eye doctor will check your overall eye health, which can sometimes show signs of other serious health conditions like diabetes, high blood pressure, and high cholesterol.
 Eye exams are an important part of taking care of your overall health, so make sure to see your eye doctor every year.